Ease of Use

 High availability (HA) on the cluster control plane and cross-AZ deployment of nodes and applications in a cluster; private clusters with role-based access control.

 At least a three- to five-fold increase in AI computing performance thanks to bare-metal NUMA and high-speed InfiniBand NICs; support for bare-metal and GPU servers.

 A founder and premium member of CNCF, a K8S TOC representative, one of the first CNCF-certified K8S service providers, and a top contributor to K8S/Docker.

 Computing resources can be adjusted based on service requirements and preset strategies.
 The number of cloud servers or containers increases or decreases with service traffic changes, ensuring service stability.

-Offers multiple scaling policies and scales containers in seconds when specified conditions are met.
+Offer multiple scaling policies and scale containers in seconds when specified conditions are met.

-Automatically detects the statuses of instances in auto-scaling groups and replaces unhealthy instances with new ones.
+Automatically detect the statuses of pods in auto-scaling groups and replace unhealthy pods with new ones.

 Traffic Management Through Istio

 Istio's out-of-the-box traffic management feature allows you to complete staged rollouts, observe your traffic, and control the flow of traffic without needing to change code.